Home » Holidays » Special Events » School Holiday Ideas

 Mashed Theatre’s Acting Workshops

-This Easter Holidays, Mashed Theatre & Films is hosting Acting Workshops for young people aged between 6 to 18 years old.
-Their School Holiday Workshops provide young actors the opportunity to work with one of Queensland’s leading and fastest growing theatre and film companies.
+These summer holidays, Mashed Theatre & Films is hosting Acting Workshops for young people aged between 5 to 17 years old.
+Their School Holiday Workshops provide young actors the opportunity to work with one of Queensland’s leading and fastest-growing theatre and film companies.
 They will learn a multitude of different styles, forms and disciplines from our professional actors and guest appearances in both the theatre and film industry.

 Cobb + Co Museum